|Year:||13th at MIT|

 |Previous College:||Vermont '85|

-After 11 seasons as the head coach at MIT, Andy Barlow has elevated the program to one of the best in the NEWMAC.
-In 2014 he led the Engineers to their first NEWMAC championship and their 10th winning season in his 11 years at the helm.
-Barlow has seen his MIT teams reach 20 wins seven times, including a school record 27 victories in 2013 and 2014.
-A three-time NEWMAC Coach of the Year, his 2014 team also set the school mark with three wins in the NCAA Tournament.
+After 12 seasons as the head coach, Andy Barlow has elevated the MIT baseball program to one of the best in the NEWMAC and the New England region.
+In 2015 he led the Engineers to their second straight NEWMAC championship and their 11th winning season in his 12 years at the helm.
+Barlow has seen his MIT teams reach 20 wins eight times, including a school record 29 victories in 2015.
+A four-time NEWMAC Coach of the Year, his 2015 team reached the regional finals at the NCAA Tournament.

 With over 20 years of dugout experience, Barlow made the move to Cambridge from Poughkeepsie, N.Y., where he served for nine seasons as Vassar College’s Head Baseball Coach.
 During his time with the Brewers, Barlow saw the program improve every season, culminating in a school record 19-win season in 2002.